 A junction box performs several essential functions:

-- Enclosing the wiring connections and protecting them from physical damage
+- Encloses the wiring connections and protects them from physical damage

-- Providing a means for mounting the electrical device and securing the electrical cable(s) serving the device
+- Provides a means for mounting the electrical device and securing the electrical cable(s) serving the device

-- Preventing accidental contact with live wires and terminals
+- Prevents accidental contact with live wires and terminals

-- Protecting against fires by containing live wires that may come loose from the device
+- Protects against fires by containing live wires that may come loose from the device

 If you intend to use any device without a junction box, it's critical that its wire connection system serves all these necessary functions provided by a standard junction box.
 For example, if you have a light fixture that doesn't need a box for mounting, but the wiring connections are not protected by some kind of cover, then you can't use the fixture without a junction box.
 Or, if a fixture meets all of the criteria of a box but lacks a cable clamp, don't use it without a box.